gauravmak/awesome-freelancing/readme.md

 ## Blogs
 - [Double Your Freelancing](https://doubleyourfreelancing.com/) - Practical advice to grow your business.
 - [Austin L. Church](https://austinlchurch.com/) - Useful tips and advice on Freelancing.

+## Books
+- [Rework](https://www.amazon.com/gp/product/0307463745/) -  better, faster, easier way to succeed in business.
+- [The 4-Hour Work Week](https://fourhourworkweek.com/) - You don't have to do everything yourself to grow.

 ## Communities